MousumyCSE/CDC_BRFSS_project/README.md

 *`Data_value_type` has only 'Crude Prevalence'.*

+`Data_Value_Footnote` and `Data_Value_Footnote_Symbol` has around 80% missing values. `Confidence_limits` columns has aroud 20% missing values and `Response` and   `Geolocation` has less than 1% missing values.

 **Data Plots**

 1. Plot your data with various types of charts like bar charts, pie charts, scatter plots etc. and clearly explain the plots.
 For image data, you will need to plot your example classes.

-2. How will you preprocess your data?
+3. How will you preprocess your data?
 Handle data imbalance if needed.